MultiplicityFoundation/prime-gap-dynamics/README.md

 # Prime-Gap Dynamics: Zeta Phase Transistor Test Harness

 A quantum control research platform for probing the intersection of analytic number theory and dynamical stability.
-The project implements a finite-dimensional Hamiltonian system driven by prime frequencies, gap-modulated hopping, and zeta-zero modulation, using a resource-bounded simulation protocol suitable for falsifiable numerical experiments.[web:185][web:186]
+The project implements a finite-dimensional Hamiltonian system driven by prime frequencies, gap-modulated hopping, and zeta-zero modulation, using a resource-bounded simulation protocol suitable for falsifiable numerical experiments.

 ## Project overview

 The Zeta Phase Transistor treats mathematical structure as an active control law rather than as passive description.
-In this formulation, primes act as phase carriers, prime gaps act as coupling structure, and zeta-zero frequencies drive the time-dependent envelope of the Hamiltonian.[web:183][web:185]
+In this formulation, primes act as phase carriers, prime gaps act as coupling structure, and zeta-zero frequencies drive the time-dependent envelope of the Hamiltonian.

 The core working model is